jlu-ilr-hydro/odmf/docs/docs/source/odmf/about.md

 ## Features of ODMF

-* Upload measurement data for future use
+* Upload measurement data for future use e.g. analyze and download
-* Data is persisted in an Postgres database in special schema structure
+* Data is persisted in an Postgres database in specific schema structure
-* Analyze data via the platform or export in csv or plot format
+* Analyze data via the platform, export it in CSV format and plot an image
 * Organization of different user roles within the online system
 * Augment measurement data gathered from the work in the field via meta data, such as logs and pictures
-* Integration of Google Maps UI panel
+* Integration of data into Google Maps interactive UI

 Also it can be integrated into the [CUAHSI](https://www.cuahsi.org) network and used with the tools provided by the CUAHSI organization.
 For example to inspect or download data via the [Data.CUAHSI](https://data.cuahsi.org) page.